whayay/yahud/ReadMe.md

 **Main Menu**

-The Main Menu has two "Hot Corners"
+The Main Menu has two clickable "Hot Corners"

 The top right toggles the console and the bottom right connects you to a favorite server.